 So that’s what I did.

 It was really hard keeping a budget, but it’s probably what saved me when I first entered the real world.
+Those who have to manage a bigger budget and keep a ledger of all the expenses and savings may hire a professional cpa for help.

 So that’s my first budgeting experience.
 Do you remember your first budgeting experience?
 Did you keep one in college or not until you entered the real world?